mmmmaja/starfishDetection/README.md

 # Starfish Detection
 This is the repository for the project in DTU's Winter 2025 course 02476 Machine Learning Operations.
+Check out our documentation site at [Starfish Detection](https://mmmmaja.github.io/starfishDetection/).

 ## Project description